 In early February, the FBI issued a warning about the increased number of SIM hijacking attacks.
-The alert noted that such attacks are increasingly being used to steal money from victims’ digital wallets and virtual currency accounts.
+Such attacks are increasingly used to steal money from victims’ digital wallets and virtual currency accounts, according to the alert.

 To put the rise of SIM hijacking into perspective, the FBI’s Internet Crime Complaint Center (IC3) received just 320 SIM hijacking complaints from Jan.
 2018 to Dec.
 2020, with financial losses totaling around $12 million.
 In 2021 alone, the IC3 received 1,611 SIM hijacking complaints, accounting for more than $68 million in financial losses.